An Easy Business Page Strategy On LinkedIn

-This is something I get asked about often, especially by solo entrepreneurs who don't see the point of having a company page.
+This is something I get asked about often, especially by solo entrepreneurs who don't see the point of having a LinkedIn business page.

 "Why bother when I've got a personal profile?"

 Fair question.
-The truth is that it's like wading through treacle to get organic reach on a company page.
+The truth is that it's like wading through treacle to get organic reach on a business page.
 LinkedIn prioritises content from people, not businesses.

-But think of your company page like your website within LinkedIn.
+But think of your business page like your website within LinkedIn.

-When someone's researching you or your business (and they will!), they'll often check both your personal profile and your company page.
-What story does your company page tell them?
+When someone's researching you or your business (and they will!), they'll often check both your personal profile and your business page.
+What story does your page tell them?
 Is it current?
 Does it show what you're about?

 The smart strategy?
 Cross-posting.

-Personal profiles get far greater reach than company pages.
-So when you post something on your company page, repost it to your personal profile to give it a boost.
-Your personal network will see it, engage with it, and suddenly your company page content has legs.
+Personal profiles get far greater reach than business pages.
+So when you post something on your business page, repost it to your personal profile to give it a boost.
+Your personal network will see it, engage with it, and suddenly your business page content has legs.

 Got a team?
 Even better.
 But don't just give them a directive to "share our last post" - that feels like a chore.
 Encourage them to repost with their own thoughts (see tip here).
-When your team share company content with their perspective, it multiplies your reach massively AND shows their individual expertise.
+When your team shares posts from the business with their perspective, it multiplies your reach massively AND shows their individual expertise.

-Employees are responsible for approximately 30% of their company's overall engagement.
-That's a lot of potential reach you're leaving on the table if your team aren't engaged on LinkedIn.
+Employees are responsible for over 30% of their business's overall engagement.
+That's a lot of potential reach you're leaving on the table if your team aren't engaged (in the right way) on LinkedIn.

-🟢 ACTION: If you haven't set up a company page yet, do it.
+🟢 ACTION: If you haven't set up a business page yet, do it.
 Even as a solo entrepreneur, it adds further credibility.

 Then aim to post something there once a week - could be a client win, a behind-the-scenes look at your work, industry insights, or team news.
 Then repost it to your personal profile with your thoughts to amplify the reach.